jc-ryan/AgentAlign/README.md

 <img src=".\figs\motivation.png" style="zoom:63%;" />

-While many models demonstrate robust safety alignment against information-seeking harmful requests (achieving ~90% refusal rates on benchmarks like AdvBench), they show dramatic performance degradation when facing agentic harmful requests, with refusal rates dropping below 20% on agent-specific evaluations.
-This safety gap emerges because current LLMs have evolved from passive "information providers" to autonomous "action executors" capable of multi-step reasoning and tool interactions, yet their safety training remains focused on information-seeking scenarios.
+While many models demonstrate robust safety alignment against information-seeking harmful requests (achieving ~90% refusal rates on benchmarks like AdvBench), **they show dramatic performance degradation when facing agentic harmful requests**, with refusal rates dropping below 20% on agent-specific evaluations.
+This safety gap emerges because current LLMs have evolved from passive "**information providers**" to autonomous "**action executors**" capable of multi-step reasoning and tool interactions, yet their safety training remains focused on information-seeking scenarios.

 To bridge this gap, we developed a novel framework that leverages abstract behavior chains as an intermediary for synthesizing high-quality agentic alignment data.
 Our approach constructs 240 behavior chains across 8 major harm categories, then instantiates them in a simulated environment with 7,485 diverse tool implementations to generate realistic multi-step scenarios.
 The resulting dataset contains 18,749 instruction-response pairs, including 4,956 harmful instructions for refusal training, 9,783 benign instructions for utility preservation, and 4,010 third-party (1,840 examples from [ToolACE](https://huggingface.co/datasets/Team-ACE/ToolACE) and 2,170 from [Glaive](https://huggingface.co/datasets/glaiveai/glaive-function-calling-v2)) multi-step interactions.
 Through rigorous quality control achieving a high majority-pass rate in human evaluation, AgentAlign enables LLM agents to maintain safety while preserving helpfulness—demonstrating 35.8% to 79.5% safety improvements across three model families while maintaining or enhancing task performance.